Replenishment methods and calculations

 The calculation is in the base unit of the item's UOM group.
 The Units of measure default in the Supplier history tab of an item determines the units of measure (UOM) for the Reorder point and Safety stock fields.
 If this UOM is not the same as the base unit of item's UOM group, the quantity of the reorder point and the safety stock are converted into the base unit of the item.

-Example of conversionAssume the base unit of the item is Each and the Units of measure default is Dozen.
-If the reorder point is 5, the system converts the quantity to 60 (conversion is: 12 units in a dozen x 5 = 60).
-If the safety stock is 2, the system converts the quantity to 24, using the same conversion logic.
-Thus, the inventory needed would be would be shown as 84 (60 + 24) in the UOM of Each.
+Example of conversionAssume that the base unit of the item is Each and the Units of measure default is Dozen.
+If the reorder point is 5, Intacct converts the quantity to 60 (conversion is: 12 units in a dozen x 5 = 60).
+If the safety stock is 2, Intacct converts the quantity to 24, using the same conversion logic.
+Thus, the inventory needed is shown as 84 (60 + 24) in the UOM of Each.

 - Current net inventory.
 Intacct then calculates the net inventory of the item on the As of date (On Hand + On Order - On Hold) and subtracts that value from Inventory need to arrive at the Need to purchase.What's the unit of measure for the calculation?